MattBzowyckyj/Evolution-of-The-Universe/README.md

   To make it easier to identify different galaxies, I worked on a project called [Galaxy Zoo:3D](https://www.zooniverse.org/projects/klmasters/galaxy-zoo-3d).
 This project helped me learn more about galaxy formation and how to identify different galaxies
   <img src = "Zooniverse1.png">

   I also used the Sloan Digital Sky Survey, or [SDSS](https://www.sdss.org/) to study quasars.
-SDSS allowed me to download data about real quasars, and then input their right ascension and declination to find them on a navigation tool.
+SDSS allowed me to download data about real quasars, and then input their right ascension and declination to find the quasar using a navigation tool.
 I could then learn more about the quasar I found.

 <img align = "left" src = "Quasar1.map.png" width = "300" height = "300"> <img align = "center" src = "Quasar1.plot.gif" width = "400" height = "300">